Complaints Handling Procedure

 What to do if you’re not satisfied

-At each stage of our complaints process, you will be provided with the information to escalate your complaint if you are unhappy with the response that you receive.
-If, after following the 3 stages of our complaints process, you are not satisfied with the outcome of your formal complaint, you can refer it to the Property Ombudsman.
+If, after following the 2 stages of our complaints process, you are not satisfied with the outcome of your formal complaint, you can refer it to the Property Ombudsman.
 The ombudsman investigates complaints where consumers feel that property companies have not acted properly or fairly, or have provided a poor service.

 Appealing against a decision by the ombudsman